CellularSyntax/cellularsyntax.github.io/_posts/2023-08-12-modeling-the-human-sinoatrial-node.md

     <td>Varies with \( V \)</td>
   </tr>
 </table>
+<div class="figcap"><strong>Table 1</strong> Parameters used in the Hodgkin-Huxley model, including descriptions and common values for the sodium channel and membrane capacitance.</div>

 <p>By exploring the intricacies of the Na+ channel within the Hodgkin-Huxley framework, we can glean essential insights into how ion channels are implemented, providing a foundational understanding that extends to more complex models like those of the human sinoatrial node cell.</p>